BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 There are no other notable user-impacting changes.

-## Note: Migration from version 1.x.x to 2.x.x
+##### Version 2.0.0

-New version of Branch SDK based on our native libraries that we built for iOS and Android.
+This version of the Branch SDK is a wrapper around our native iOS and Android libraries.
+Some Xamarin methods that had method names that differed from native SDK method names have been updated.
-We changed Xamarin API in accordance with our native API.

 To migrate to version 2.x.x:

-1. delete old nuget package
+1. Delete the old nuget package
-2. install new Xamarin SDK nuget package
+2. Install the new Xamarin SDK nuget package
-3. change initialisation of Branch
-4. delete word "Async" in called Branch methods
-5. change the code in accordance with changed and deleted list (see below)

-##### Changed Interfaces
+**Changed Interfaces**
-1. IBranchRewardsInterface
+- IBranchRewardsInterface
-2. IBranchUrlInterface
+- IBranchUrlInterface

-##### Changed methods
-1. We add two methods GetShortUrl instead of GetShortUrlAsync, you need to change list of parameters in the old GetShortUrlAsync and delete "Async"

-##### Deleted Interfaces
+**Changed methods**
+- GetShortUrlAsync -> GetShortUrl

+**Deleted Interfaces**
-1. IBranchProperties
+- IBranchProperties
-2. IBranchActionsInterface
+- IBranchActionsInterface
-3. IBranchGetDeviceInformation
+- IBranchGetDeviceInformation
-4. IBranchReferralInterface
+- IBranchReferralInterface

-##### Deleted methods
+**Deleted methods**
-1. LoadReferralActionCountsAsync
+- LoadReferralActionCountsAsync
-2. GetReferralCodeAsync
+- GetReferralCodeAsync
-3. ValidateReferralCodeAsync
+- ValidateReferralCodeAsync
-4. ApplyReferralCodeAsync
+- ApplyReferralCodeAsync
+- GetReferralCountsForAction

-5. GetReferralCountsForAction
+5. Troubleshooting

-## Troubleshooting: Ensure Newtonsoft built properly

 **Android app fails to build**
 There's a problem with the Newtonsoft JSON package that we're using to do JSON processing.
 (It get’s pulled in as a dependency of the NuGet package.)
 In a release build, it has a linking problem which leads to an exception we are seeing under certain circumstances.
 This can be fixed by a change to the options for the Android app.
 It is only an Android problem.